the-events-calendar/tribe-common/readme.txt

 == Changelog ==

 = [4.7.21] TBD =
-* Fix - Only customizer css when loading main stylesheets or widget stylesheets of PRO [112127]
+* Fix - Only load customizer css when loading main stylesheets or widget stylesheets of PRO [112127]

 = [4.7.20] TBD =